LilyLavender/lamyist/README.md

 ## Usage
 Drag .bin or .yml files onto lamyist.bat to convert them using yamlist.

-**Yamlist.exe & Labels.txt must be in the same folder for lamyist to work.**
+**🚨 yamlist.exe & Labels.txt must be in the same folder as lamyist for the file to work.**